WittsMei/Hubspot-Sales-Analysis/README.md

 #### Plan Period
-- Yearly plans account for approximately 70% of bookings but have experienced a significant drop-off by September 2023—more than four times the decline in revenue observed for monthly plans.
+- Yearly plans, which account for approximately 70% of bookings, have experienced a significant drop-off by September 2023—more than four times the decline in monthly bookings seen in monthly plans.

 #### Plan Region